 Take it out of the fridge about an hour before serving to ensure it’s enjoyed at room temperature – which is perfect for picking up its flavour.
 Put your cheese on a nice platter or wooden board, cover it with a damp tea towel and leave it for two to three hours.
 This enables the cheese to come to room temperature without drying out.

+If your crackers or bread are flavoured with sesame seeds, garlic or herbs, this can mask the flavour of the cheese.
 Choose plain sourdough, French baguette, neutral crackers or lavosh to accompany cheese.
-If flavoured with sesame seeds, garlic or herbs, this can mask the flavour of the cheese.
 The exception is bread containing walnuts, dried fruit or olives – these are all great with cheese.
 When choosing crackers try to avoid strong flavours, such as garlic, chilli and zesty lemon, as these will compete with the cheese.

 Mix up the flavours by adding something sweet, and something salty.